axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

        <ul>
         <li>Explicit Relationship and Explicit Alignment can help establish a foundation for healthy relationships.</li>
         <li>
-         <div>The <em><span class="_paradigm">RAD</span>s!</em> mobile app makes it easier for all co-owners to recognize contributions.</div>
+         <p>The <em><span class="_paradigm">RAD</span>s!</em> mobile app makes it easier for all co-owners to recognize contributions.</p>
-         <div style="text-indent:1em; ">It also makes it easier to start difficult conversations which requires different skills than what we have learned throughout our lives in a <span class="_paradigm">FIAT</span> system.
-Sometimes the conversation will end up being a misunderstanding, sometimes behavior will have to change, and other times it will end up in a collaboration to do things differently..</div>
+         <p>It also makes it easier to start difficult conversations which requires different skills than what we have learned throughout our lives in a <span class="_paradigm">FIAT</span> system.
+Sometimes the conversation will end up being a misunderstanding, sometimes behavior will have to change, and other times it will end up in a collaboration to do things differently.</p>
         </li>
        </ul>
      </td>